hep-lbdl/dimuonAD/README.md

 2. Install this repo (standalone version): https://github.com/cms-opendata-analyses/nanoAOD-tools/. if installed, run `source standalone/env_standalone.sh`

 3. Skim for the valid luminosity runs.
+In the `skim_helpers` folder, run: `python run_skim.py -i 2` with `i` being the number of root files to process (takes a long time).

-In the `NanoAODTools` repository, run: `python run_skim.py -i 2` with `i` being the number of root files to process (takes a long time).
+4. Analyze with the notebook `process_nanoAOD.ipynb'